tehKruser/anagramsAPI/README.md

-# anagrams API- Ibotta Candidate Project
+# Anagrams API- Ibotta Candidate Project
 by Justin Kruse

 ---
-## Anagrams

 The anagram API is my submission for the Ibotta candidate project.
 Requirements can be found in the [Ibotta folder](/ibotta).